-Specialists at both rehabilitative therapies will evaluate the patient’s functional abilities and create a customized recovery plan.
+Specialists in both types of rehabilitative therapies will evaluate the patient’s functional abilities and create a customized recovery plan.

 Physical therapy will focus on developing gross motor function through exercises.
 In contrast, occupational therapy will focus on improving mobility by practicing activities of daily living, which should also help ease the transition back to everyday life.